alikhorasni/TurboClean/README.md

 Data engineering teams spend **60-80% of their time** cleaning and preparing data.
 Traditional tools like Pandas choke on large datasets, while distributed systems like Spark introduce excessive latency and infrastructure costs.

-**PureData** eliminates this bottleneck.
+**TurboClean** eliminates this bottleneck.
 It delivers the speed of a distributed system with the simplicity of a local library, allowing you to process terabyte-scale data on a single machine with sub-minute latency.

 ---

-## 💡 Why Enterprises Choose PureData
+## 💡 Why Enterprises Choose TurboClean

 | Feature | Benefit |
 |---------|---------|